 Languedoc is one of the major wine making regions in the south of France.
 It joins hands with Roussillon to form the region with one of the oldest vineyards planted in France.

-These two regions together make up for more than a third of the country’s wine production.
-But in recent years, this region which was formerly popular for its mass-production of wine in France, is now slowly being recognized as a region to reckon with, given its high-quality wines and interesting grape varieties.
+These two regions together make up more than a third of the country’s wine production.
+But in recent years, this region which was formerly popular for its mass production of wine in France, is now slowly being recognized as a region to reckon with, given its high-quality wines and interesting grape varieties.

 Languedoc sees summer skies for an average of 300 days annually.
 Which makes it an amazing wine region to visit all throughout the year.
 A Languedoc wine tour will take you through the vast mountains of the Pyrenees scattered with small Roman villages, to the white sand beaches along the Mediterranean Sea which beckon to be explored by hiking, bike-riding or even in a private helicopter.